pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 Please note that although the steps listed are represented sequentially, the underlying system will be built in such a way that the renter does not need to perform these calls in any particular order.
-Instead the renter will fire off all of these requests in parallell.
+Instead, the renter will fire off all of these requests concurrently.

 We assume the renter has a background thread running a `TopologyBuilder` and basically maintaining an up-to-date view of the entire network topology.
 That